 So, should you dwell on all the downsides?
 Absolutely not!
 On the contrary, the smart consultant simply acknowledges them and creates systems to drive profitability.
-A platform such as Insightly can be invaluable for doing exactly that.
+A CRM for consultants, such as Insightly, can be invaluable for doing exactly that.
 Here’s how.

 Efficient Pipeline Tracking: The moment a new lead enters your pipeline, Insightly can bring clarity to every aspect of the sales process.
 How many team members (and hours of work) have been dedicated to closing the deal?
 Where is the most recent proposal deck?
 Insightly integrates with the industry’s most widely used document systems, allowing you to quickly attach and link cost estimates, tracking files, quotes, and proposals.
 The built-in opportunity tracker brings key dates and milestones into the forefront, such as the forecasted close date, time spent in each stage, probability and deal size, and much more.

 Effective Service Delivery: Unlike some CRMs that only track the sales process, Insightly provides a seamless transition from sales to delivery.
 Converting an opportunity to a project ensures your pre-sales information remains intact throughout the customer’s journey.
 No more jumping between your CRM, project system, and document system.
-Insightly brings it all together, ensuring a more cohesive client experience.
+Insightly CRM for consultants brings it all together, ensuring a more cohesive client experience and effective opportunity management.

 Upsell Management: Turn your “doers” into your best sales reps.
 As clients share their frustrations, challenges, and goals, your team can easily add new opportunities on the fly.
 They’re already using Insightly to coordinate tasks, projects, milestones – why not turn them loose to also identify upsell opportunities?